Las Vegas Mass Shooting Latest: Who Are The Victims?

 JUST IN: Sonny Melton, from Tennessee, identified as one of the victims killed in #LasVegas mass shooting https://t.co/PmoI5oRJFY pic.twitter.com/OlTN7f3UVC— ABC6 (@wsyx6) October 2, 2017

-Melton, a registered nurse at the Henry County Medical Center in Paris, Tennessee, was in the life-saving business, but his employer confirmed he lost his own life.
-He attended the concert with his wife, Heather Melton, an orthopedic surgeon, who made it out alive.
+Melton, a registered nurse at the Henry County Medical Center in Paris, Tenn., was in the lifesaving business, but his employer confirmed he lost his own life.
+He was at the concert with his wife, Heather, an orthopedic surgeon, who made it out alive.

-"He saved my life," Healther Melton told USA Today.
+"He saved my life," Heather Melton told USA Today.
 "He grabbed me from behind and started running when I felt him get shot in the back."

 Lisa Romero-Muniz